 AP Interview: Sudan PM seeks end to country’s pariah status

-KHARTOUM, Sudan (AP) — Sudan’s new prime minister said in an interview Sunday that ending his country’s international pariah status and drastically cutting military spending are prerequisites for rescuing a faltering economy.
+KHARTOUM, Sudan (AP) — Sudan’s new prime minister said in an interview that ending his country’s international pariah status and drastically cutting military spending are prerequisites for rescuing the nation’s faltering economy.